Six-Session Yoga: Self-Generation & Short Version

 Once more you gladly become of a singular taste with me.

-In the second and third repetitions of the second half of the practice, you also have to remember and be mindful of voidness.
-But it’s not that you again visualize the guru on your head, and again sink into you, and again you visualize it, and again sink into you – although one could do that, that’s not absolutely necessary.
+In the second and third repetitions of the second half of the practice, we also have to remember and be mindful of voidness.
+However, it’s not that we again visualize the guru on our head, and again it sinks into us, and again we visualize it, and again it sinks into us; although one could do that, that’s not absolutely necessary.
 The main point is this blissful understanding of voidness from the guru having united with us.

 Arising in the Form of a Yidam

 After this meditation on voidness, then we arise in the form of a yidam ourselves.
 This whole process of dissolving appearances with the understanding of voidness and then arising in the form of a yidam can be done in two styles.
-Remember we said that you can practice this six-session in the style of a sadhana or not in the style of a sadhana.
+Remember, we said that we can practice this six-session in the style of a sadhana or not in the style of a sadhana.

 If we do it in the style of a sadhana, then we would do this as in an anuttarayoga sadhana, which is called “taking the three occasions as the pathway for the three Buddha-bodies.”
-So the three occasions are death, bardo, and rebirth.
-And so we meditate, dissolving the appearances to get to voidness – so Dharmakaya – in terms of how the appearances dissolve at the time of death.
-Since this is usually done in many practices, not all practices, with parts of the syllable HUM in your heart dissolving progressively into each other, then this fits with having visualized ourselves as the yidam all along in this practice with the HUM in our heart.
-And then there’s a visualization similar to bardo, which is for arising as Sambhogakaya – so imagining ourselves in a simple form.
-And then visualizing ourselves in the full form, which is similar to rebirth, and that’s to ripen into arising as a Nirmanakaya.
+The three occasions are death, bardo and rebirth.
+We meditate, dissolving the appearances to get to voidness – Dharmakaya – in terms of how the appearances dissolve at the time of death.
+Since this is usually done in many practices, not all practices, with parts of the syllable HUM in our heart dissolving progressively into each other, then this fits with having visualized ourselves as the yidam all along in this practice with the HUM in our heart.
+Then, there’s a visualization similar to bardo, which is for arising as Sambhoghakaya, imagining ourselves in a simple form.
+Then, visualizing ourselves in the full form, which is similar to rebirth, and that’s to ripen into arising as a Nirmanakaya.

-And so, depending on which yidam we are practicing this procedure with, we would follow the specific type of death, bardo, and rebirth visualization of that practice.
-In each deity system the visualization is slightly different.
-And so in the Kalachakra six-session, we do this in the style of Kalachakra with the visualizations and understanding from that system.
-And in the Kalachakra system we don’t have bardo as a Sambhogakaya; there’s just two: death as Dharmakaya and rebirth as Nirmanakaya.
+Depending on which yidam we are practicing this procedure with, we would follow the specific type of death, bardo and rebirth visualization of that practice.
+In each deity system, the visualization is slightly different.
+In the Kalachakra six-session, we do this in the style of Kalachakra with the visualizations and understanding from that system, and in the Kalachakra system, we don’t have bardo as a Sambhoghakaya; there are just two: death as Dharmakaya and rebirth as Nirmanakaya.

-This type of explanation, of doing this stage here similar to a sadhana, we find for instance in Pabongka’s commentary to the six-session practice.
-But we can also practice this not in a style of a sadhana, and in this case we just meditate on voidness without dissolving appearances in eight stages (like in regular anuttarayoga) or in ten stages (as in Kalachakra).
-You dissolve appearances of true existence all at once, like you do in sutra.
-And, similarly, we arise instantaneously as the yidam, rather than in stages.
-So obviously if we are beginners, from all these possible choices of ways in which things are done, it would make more sense to choose the simplest one.
+This type of explanation of doing this stage here similar to a sadhana, we find, for instance, in Pabongka’s commentary to the six-session practice.
+However, we can also practice this not in a style of a sadhana, and in this case, we just meditate on voidness without dissolving appearances in eight stages (like in regular anuttarayoga) or in ten stages (as in Kalachakra).
+We dissolve appearances of true existence all at once as we do in sutra.
+Similarly, we arise instantaneously as the yidam, rather than in stages.
+Obviously, if we are beginners, from all these possible choices of ways in which things are done, it would make more sense to choose the simplest one.

-Now we visualize ourselves in the form of the yidam, and here it is Vajrasattva with a partner.
-And Vajrasattva, as you recall, is not the Vajrasattva of purification, which is white.
-It’s the Vajrasattva which is found in the Guhyasamaja system who is blue.
-Not the one for purification, the one that’s in the yidam practice.
-So we say:
+Now, we visualize ourselves in the form of the yidam, and here it is Vajrasattva with a partner.
+Vajrasattva, as you recall, is not the Vajrasattva of purification, which is white.
+It’s the Vajrasattva that is found in the Guhyasamaja system, which is blue.
+It’s not the one for purification, but the one that’s in the yidam practice.
+We say:

 With the pride of a Vajrasattva, holding vajra and bell, symbolic of the hidden factors of co-arising great bliss and the state by nature fantasy-free, I embrace Bhagavati.

 Poetic, isn’t it?
 Holding vajra and bell and keeping in mind what the vajra and bell stand for is upholding the Akshobhya bond of keeping a vajra and a bell.
-And then I embrace Bhagavati after that is the bond of Akshobhya to have the mudra, to have the two inseparable.
+Then, I embrace Bhagavati, and after that, is the bond of Akshobhya to have the mudra, to have the two inseparable.

-Bhagavati looks exactly like us, except it’s female.
-And we imagine that we are both.
-Whenever you visualize yourself as a couple, you visualize yourself as both.
+Bhagavati looks exactly like us, except it’s female, so we imagine that we are both.
+Whenever we visualize ourselves as a couple, we visualize ourselves as both.
 It’s not that this is another being.
 This is a general principle.
 No matter how many figures are in the mandala – 722 in Kalachakra – we’re all of them.
-And we’re also the building as well, like the skin is part of us, part of our body.
+We’re also the building as well, as the skin is part of us, part of our body.

-So we hold the vajra and bell.
-Here it is clear the vajra is great bliss.
-And the bell is the state which is by nature fantasy-free – free of fantasies of impossible ways of existing – so that refers to voidness.
-And co-arising means that we have the two simultaneously; they arise simultaneously.
-So it’s a blissful awareness which understands voidness – which is the understanding of voidness.
+We hold the vajra and bell, and here it is clear the vajra is great bliss.
+The bell is the state which is by nature fantasy-free – free of fantasies of impossible ways of existing – so that refers to voidness.
+Then, co-arising means that we have the two simultaneously; they arise simultaneously.
+It’s a blissful awareness that understands voidness, which is the understanding of voidness.
 These are keeping these three bonding practices of Akshobhya.
-And now we’ve completed the four of Akshobhya – the other one was the guru.
+Now we’ve completed the four of Akshobhya – the other one was the guru.

 Making Offerings

-Then we again are going to make offerings, now to everybody.
+We again are going to make offerings, now to everybody.
 What are we going to offer?
-So we say:
+We say:

 My body and likewise my wealth,

 This is the Ratnasambhava bond of giving material things.
 What else do we give?
-We give also:
+We give:

 And as massive a network of constructive acts as I have built up throughout the three times,

 That is the Ratnasambhava bond of giving Dharma.
-Just as we understood giving the freedom from fear as having the wish for everybody to reach enlightenment in which they will be free from all fears, which is a slightly different understanding than we usually have of what it means to give freedom from fear; similarly, giving of Dharma here is understood a little bit differently from our usual way of understanding it.
-Normally when we think of giving Dharma to others, we think of giving them teachings or advice that’s in accordance with the Dharma.
-But here we think in a larger sense, and we give to others the positive force or merit that comes from our practice of the Dharma.
-And also we dedicate to others.
-So that, likewise, is a giving of Dharma; giving what arises from our own practice of Dharma.
+Just as we understood giving the freedom from fear as having the wish for everybody to reach enlightenment in which they will be free from all fears, which is a slightly different understanding than we usually have of what it means to give freedom from fear, similarly, giving of Dharma here is understood a little bit differently from our usual way of understanding it.
+Normally, when we think of giving Dharma to others, we think of giving them teachings or advice that are in accordance with the Dharma, but here we think in a larger sense, and we give to others the positive force or merit that comes from our practice of the Dharma.
+Also, we dedicate to others, so that, likewise, is a giving of Dharma; it’s giving what arises from our own practice of Dharma.

 So: